Bachupally: Road

 Bachupally is well connected by road to all major areas, as TSRTC runs daily services to the IT corridor and to the other places of the city.
 The service to Hitech city runs every 30 mins.
 Travel time between Bachupally and Hitech City (The IT Hub) is around 20-30mins, depending upon the traffic situation.

 Bachupally may be reached by road via ORR, driving through Mallampet which is a motorable road, and then the drive on the 6-lane ORR.
 The area dwellers highlight that the drive on ORR is pleasing and free of problems, even after onset of monsoon.

+In June 2026, 1.3 - kms Bachupally flyover was officially open, that eases congestion on the busy corridor stretching between Miyapur X roads and Gandimaisamma.
+It connects residents traveling to and from Bachupally, Miyapur, Nizampet, Pragathi Nagar, Mallampet, and Bowrampet.
+The flyover stretches from Mamata Academy Of Medical Sciences near Bachupally X Roads to Sikhara Villas.